eosiosg/eos-challenge-contract/README.md

 - Gas calculation. maintain native gas system include **intrinsic gas** and **vm gas** usage.
 Buy gas and refund gas also avalible.
 - Value transfer.
 If value != 0, transfer value from **sender** to **to** address.
+- If vm execution result != EVMC_SUCCESS.
+Then need to revert dirty storage
+	- if EVMC_STORAGE_ADDED need to erase
+	- if EVMC_STORAGE_MODIFIED or EVMC_STORAGE_MODIFIED_AGAIN need to update to origin
+	- if EVMC_STORAGE_DELETED need to emplace
 - Print vm receipt in **JSON** format and parse easily in JS client

 ### Requirement 6: